Lifestyle

 My takeaway

-I’m not against medicine—I’m for informed, personalized care.
+I’m not against medicine — I’m for informed, personalized care, and understanding the strategies to lower cholesterol naturally was a crucial part of that journey.
 The cholesterol myth made me rethink everything, and it gave me back my peace of mind.
 Today, I still get my labs checked, but I don’t panic about every number.
 I focus on how I feel, how I live, and how I love my body.

 By Irene Nicole for Ravoke.com